wasmerio/wasmer-js/packages/wasm-terminal/README.md

 - Uses [wasm_transformer](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasm_transformer) to transform Wasm binaries _on the fly_ to run in the browser! ♻️

-- Provides a terminal-like experience, with stuff slike autocomplete, hotkeys, pipes, and more! 👩‍💻
+- Provides a terminal-like experience, with stuff like autocomplete, hotkeys, pipes, and more! 👩‍💻

 - Uses [WAPM](https://wapm.io/) to fetch packages, if they are not already downloaded! 📦